PRESIDENT WALLACE MITCHELL, 1970 - 1977

 Died 1977, Bloomfield Hills, Michigan

-Detroit native Wally Mitchell attended public schools and then studied at Olivet College, Clinton College, and earned his degree from Northwestern in 1934.
+Detroit native Wally Mitchell attended public schools and then studied at Olivet College (Olivet, MI), Hamilton College (Clinton, NY), and earned his degree from Northwestern University in 1934.
 He came to Cranbrook that fall to study for one year under Zoltan Sepeshy.
 After travelling in Europe and receiving an MFA from Columbia University in 1936, he returned to Cranbrook as an instructor of drawing and painting.

 From 1936, Mitchell played an increasingly vital role in the activities of the Academy: as an instructor until 1954; as the secretary and registrar from 1944 to 1963; as the director of the Museum from 1955 to 1970; and finally as President from 1970 until his death in 1977.
 (He also taught Arts and Crafts at Cranbrook School for Boys from 1944 to 1947).